vEnhance/1802/src/vecfield.typ

 - We have a surface in a 3D vector field and want to measure the _flux_ of the vector field _through_ the surface; this is the focus of Part Juliett.

-These terms will be defined next section.
+These terms will be defined next chapter.
 #typesig[
   The new purple things are _still_ all scalar quantities, i.e. work and flux are both numbers, not vectors.